 Some Artifacts Are Fetishes.
 Archaeology of the Heart and Emotion, Eds.
 Kisha Supernant, Jane Eva Baxter, Natasha Lyons, Sonya Atalay.
 Springer Press.

-Nuevo Orleans: Parts Made in Mexico.
+La Catrina: The Mexican Specter of New Orleans.
 Remaking New Orleans: Beyond Exceptionalism and Authenticity, ed.
 Thomas Adam and Matt Sakakeeny.
 Duke University Press.